-- Note, if you are enrolling with a general transfer two-year degree (e.g. AA–DTA), you must complete 30 credits in one of Seattle Central's concentration areas (Social and Human Services, Early Childhood and Family Studies, Interpreter Services or Social Services).
+Note, if you are enrolling with a general transfer two-year degree (e.g. AA–DTA), you must complete 30 credits in one of the following concentration areas (Social & Human Services, Early Childhood & Family Studies, or Social Sciences).

-Students applying to the Applied Behavioral Science bachelor's degree program with a general two-year degree (AA-DTA) must complete at least 30 credits in one of the concentration areas below with a minimum 2.0 GPA to be eligible for admissions consideration.
+Students applying to the Applied Behavioral Science bachelor's degree program with a general two-year degree (such as AA-DTA) must complete at least 30 credits in one of the concentration areas below with a minimum 2.0 GPA to be eligible for admissions consideration.

 Social Sciences (30 credits)

 Eligible courses included would be in the subjects of: Sociology, Psychology, Economics, Political Science, Anthropology and other coursework that is related to the field of Applied Behavioral Science.
-Interested students should meet with the Student Development Specialist, Melissa Martinez (Melissa.Martinez@seattlecolleges), to determine course eligibility.
+Interested students should meet with the Manager, Melissa Martinez (Melissa.Martinez@seattlecolleges), to determine course eligibility.